 - A list of special considerations the department may face in an emergency

-Information gathered from the departmental annexes is used in the formulation of the College's comprehensive COOP.
+Information gathered from the departmental annexes is used in the formulation of the university's comprehensive COOP.
 The comprehensive COOP also provides policy and guidance to ensure the ability to restore essential functions within the recovery times established by the institution.

-The College's COOP is a companion to and consistent with the College's Emergency Response Plan, which delineates the policies and procedures related to the management of an emergency.
-The College complies with all National Incident Management and Incident Command Systems requirements.
+The university's COOP is a companion to and consistent with the College's Emergency Response Plan, which delineates the policies and procedures related to the management of an emergency.
+The university complies with all National Incident Management and Incident Command Systems requirements.